xkawi/create-react-app-now/README.md

 # Alternatives

-If you prefer something else (which I hope you don't), here are other alternatives mentioned in create-react-app's generated project's README:
+If you prefer something else, here are other alternatives mentioned in create-react-app's generated project's README:

 ## GitHub Pages